ManiaExchange/GeryKnockout/docs/user-guide.md

 - Fixed bug where forcing a player in as the third player will end the knockout afterwards.
 - Fixed bug where the winner of a previous knockout would be crowned as the winner when stopping a knockout manually.
 - Patched vulnerability where the script will KO everyone if `/restart` or `/gonext` is used.
+- Commands for starting a knockout, restarting a map and skipping a map now work when issued during the synchronization phase; these will take effect after a small delay (when the round starts).

 `/restart`, `/gonext` and `/end` can be used interchangeably with `/ko restart`, `/ko skip` and `/ko skip warmup` respectively, as long as no one has finished yet.
 Though, the new commands offer new functionality such as restarting the current track with a warmup (using `/ko restart warmup`), protection against unwanted KOs if someone have finished, and proper state management (status is reflected in the top bar).